 - Faulkner University.
 This private Christian liberal arts university is based in Montgomery, Alabama.
 Both active and retired full-time first responders — including law enforcement, fire department, and EMS personnel — can get 25% off tuition in most of its degree programs.
 The university requires only a letter, written on letterhead, from their department stating that they are or were employed there.

 - Grantham University.
 Grantham University is an online-only university focused on adult learners.
 Its Heroes Program offers first responders and their families a special tuition rate of $250 per credit hour for both undergraduate and graduate programs.
-They also waive fees for textbooks, software, and technology.
+It also waives fees for textbooks, software, and technology.
 The program is open to federal, state, and local law enforcement personnel, firefighters, EMTs, paramedics, U.S. civil servants, and U.S. licensed or certified patient care workers.
 Their spouses and children of any age are also eligible.

 - Lee University.
 Although this Christian liberal arts university has a physical campus in Tennessee, its first responder discount applies only to its online undergraduate degree program.
 Active first responders and present or former service members at Lee pay a discounted rate of $250 per credit hour.
 The school’s office of enrollment and student services determines which students are eligible for the discount.